fpdavis/QuoteOfTheDay/README.md

    FontHexColor: Color for the text of the quote represented in HTML color codes.
                  White, "#ffffff", is the default value.

-    BackgroundHexColor: Color for the box behind the quote.
+    BackgroundColor: Color for the box behind the quote.
 Gray, "#333333" is the default value.

     BackgroundOpacityPercentage: Allows you to specify how translucent/opaque the box behind the quote will be.
                              Opacity Percentage can be between 0 and 100.
 60 is the default valule.